aws/amazon-chime-sdk-ios/README.md

 // Use internal camera capture for the local video meetingSession.audioVideo.startLocalVideo()

+// Use internal camera capture and set configuration for the video, e.g. simulcastEnabled
+// This can be called multiple times to enable/disable simulcast on the fly let localVideoConfig = LocalVideoConfiguration(simulcastEnabled: true) meetingSession.audioVideo.startLocalVideo(config: localVideoConfig)

 // You can switch camera to change the video input device meetingSession.audioVideo.switchCamera()